 Indeed, emerging work is starting to use language to understand people and predict behavior.
-At the individual level, for example, the words people use in loan applications can help understand who will default (Netzer, Lemaire, and Herzenstein 2019) and the words used on Facebook can identify health issues like depression (Eichstaedt et al. 2018).
+At the individual level, for example, the words used in loan applications can help understand who will default (Netzer, Lemaire, and Herzenstein 2019) and the words used on Facebook can identify health issues like depression (Eichstaedt et al. 2018).
 At the collective or cultural level, consumer language can help understand things like market structure and consideration sets (Netzer et al. 2012) or stock prices (Tirunillai and Tellis 2012).

-LOOKING TOWARD THE FUTURE
+LOOKING TOWARDS THE FUTURE

 While consumer language research has exploded as of late, what topics will deserve attention going forward?
-While our historical discussion suggests many gaps and opportunities, we discuss a few we believe are particularly interesting both conceptually and substantively.1
+While our historical discussion suggests many gaps and opportunities,

-We start by suggesting two shifts in language-centered practices that seem substantively central to the future of consumer behavior: first, the nascent shift toward controlling consumption objects using voices (rather than hands), and second, the still under-researched shift toward using hands (rather than voices) to communicate with people.
-Third, we suggest that future research should consider the words used by marketers and consumers in terms of their co-occurrence alongside other information modalities (e.g., sounds and images) as well as other words, so we discuss where words appear in both a macro (e.g., a particular multi-modal information context) and micro sense (e.g., a particular sentence).
+We start by suggesting two shifts in language-centered practices that seem substantively central to the future of consumer behavior.
+First, the nascent shift towards controlling consumption objects using voices (rather than hands), and second, the still under-researched shift towards using hands (rather than voices) to communicate with people.
+Third, we suggest that future research should consider the words used by marketers and consumers in terms of their co-occurance alongside other information modalities (e.g., sounds and images) as well as other words, so we discuss where words appear in both a macro (e.g., a particular multi-modal information context) and micro sense (e.g., a particular sentence).
 Our bibliometric analysis identified conceptual gaps in the field that helped inform and motivate these three topics.